Stockton Petanque Club

 We play on a purpose-built terrain at Stockton Football and Cricket Club which currently comprises eight playing lanes.

-We play every Saturday from 1.00pm and welcome newcomers for come and try sessions.
+We play every Saturday from 2.00pm in Summer and 1.00pm from 2nd November.
+We welcome newcomers for come and try sessions.
 We can lend you some boules, instruct you in rules of the game and ensure that you have an interesting experience, whether you are 8 or 80 years old.

 If you want to know more about the sport and its rules, please visit the English Pétanque Association’s web site www.englishpetanque.org.uk